sowmyabalda/fed-technical-assessment/README.md

 Develop a simple product detail page following the next requirements:

 1. Fetch product data from `/api/product` endpoint, and handle possible errors.

 2. Using the product data render the following details:

    - Primary image
    - Title
    - SKU

 3. Render two lists of variation values classified by type (Size and Finish)

 4. The component should have 3 possible results:

    - Loading (initial)
    - Error
    - Success

+5. Make it adaptable for mobile view.
+(Optional)

 ## Getting Started